lindbrook/cholera/docs/vignettes/unstacking.bars.md

     books, including Edward Tufte’s 1997 “Visual Explanations: Images and Quantities, Evidence and Narrative”.

+[^2]: The original URL, www.ncgia.ucsb.edu/pubs/snow/snow.html, no
+    longer works.

-[^2]: The blue triangle is the “correct” location of the pump as
+[^3]: The blue triangle is the “correct” location of the pump as
     included in the amended, second version of the map that appears in the Vestry report.
 The empty green triangle is the pump’s “wrong” location from the original map.

-[^3]: In Friendly’s ‘HistData’ package, these data are called
+[^4]: In Friendly’s ‘HistData’ package, these data are called
     `Snow.deaths` and `Snow.streets`.